thomas-xza/COMP16321_python_game/README.md

 A diagram of their event loop is found here: https://www.cs.cmu.edu/~112/notes/event_loop.png

-A clock ticks at set intervals, the frequency of the ticks dependent upon a numeric variable (implemented by a function that re-adds itself to the event loop after a set period of time).

-Further execution is then initiated by the following functions:
+Ongoing execution is initiated by the following functions:

-- A timer function is triggered every clock tick so calls further functions based on regular time invervals (like a sequential circuit)
+- A timer function is triggered every clock tick so calls further functions based on regular time invervals (like a sequential circuit), which then adds another instance of itself to the event loop

-- An user-input function is trigged by peripheral devices, e.g. keyboard (more like a combinatorial circuit)
+- A user-input function is trigged by peripheral devices, e.g. keyboard (more like a combinatorial circuit)

-Then a redrawing function takes the current data and makes graphical actions based on it, using Tkinter's `canvas` type, which is called by both the timer and the user-input functions.
+Then a redrawing function, which in the template is triggered both on clock ticks and user-input, takes the current data and makes graphical actions based on it, using Tkinter's `canvas` type (a large grid), which is called by both the timer and the user-input functions.

 There was a data structure issue with the CMU code - it used an object which was an instance of an empty class, instead of a Python dictionary, which makes debugging harder.

+The concepts I have used are similar to the CMU template, except that I have built something less monolithic to 1 file, which only updates on the clock, and with a more sane data structure.

 ##  Overlaid finite state machine - how it works